SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

           <span class="tooltip-text">
             <strong>Seeed Studio</strong> is a global open hardware
             manufacturer, offering electronics components, development boards,
             and prototyping services.
-Their site:
+Their site can be found at:
             <a href="https://www.seeedstudio.com/">Seeed Studio Site</a>.
           </span>
         </span>